aidin36/beneath-a-binary-sky/doc/source/api.rst

 plant_matured_age: *integer* Age that a plant become matured and eatable by robots.

 action_delay: *integer* Minimum delayed time before executing next action.
-For example, if it is 30, it means a robot can't do the next action if less than 30 seconds has been passed.
+For example, if it is 30, it means a robot can't do the next action if less than 30 milliseconds has been passed.

+maximum_energy: *integer* The maximum energy a robot can have.
+Eating plants can increase the robot's energy only to this maximum amount.

+birth_required_honor: *integer* The amount of honor required for giving birth to a new child.

 Example result::

     {"status": 200,
      "result": {"world_size": "500,300",
                 "plant_max_age": 60,
-                "plant_matured_age": 25}
+                "plant_matured_age": 25,
+                "action_delay": 30,
+                "maximum_energy": 400,
+                "birth_required_honor": 40}
      }

 **move**